Inspiration in the Aegean

-creative work – movement improvisation, writing, drawing, spoken text references to Greek mythology via imagery and story
+creative work – movement improvisation, writing, drawing, spoken text integration of Greek mythology into all activities, via imagery and story

 All students receive hands-on guidance from Judith during the classes, and one individual, 25-minute, private lesson.

 Folegandros, located in the radiant Aegean Sea, is an enchanting, rugged island still relatively unspoiled by mass tourism.
 Washed with the incomparable light of Greece, its sunny beaches and rocky coves meet the clear, turquoise-blue sea.
 The classic Cycladic central village offers delicious food in intimate tavernas around three charming town squares.
 Visitors and natives alike relax, promenade and enjoy wonderful meals in a timeless setting.
 Island residents convey a gracious hospitality that has been practiced in Greece for centuries.